marcocspereira/intro-js/git-hook/README.md

 - If error is found but fixable with `--fix`, Lint-staged will fix it,

 - but if not, husky will stop the process.

+Husky is much more powerful.
+It can be also used to run tests before push code to remote repository. 😶